 About

-While much of my research has been centered in Europe, the elite women about whom I have primarily written come from both local and distant lands as part of the political marriage market, and the objects and materials they import and consume often come from greater distances still.
+While much of my research has been centered in Europe and the Mediterranean basin, the women about whom I have primarily written come from both local and distant lands as part of the political marriage market, and the objects and materials they import and consume often come from greater distances still.
+Utilizing mapping, both historic cartographic sources as well as the creation of digital visualizations, allows me to both focus in upon and draw back to analyze the varied landscapes within which the women and objects were located.

-In addition to a deep love of premodern material culture from around the globe, I am interested in how the digital can aid us in forging connections between its diverse cultures as well as with us in the present day.
+In addition to a deep love of material culture and environment from around the globe, I am interested in how the digital can aid us in forging connections between its diverse cultures as well as with us in the present day.

 Therefore I increasingly look to how digital art history, museum curation, and cultural heritage can visualize the past in ways which enhance our ability to study and see its many facets.
 Tools that I use to enhance my own, my students, and the larger public’s research and questions include: